liuifrec/Fukushima_manuscript_notebooks/README.md

 # Fukushima_manuscript_notebooks
 The repository contains the scripts used in the study of Taniguchi et al. to process the Cellranger output files and Velocyto loom file.
-For the original ipynb file size over 100MB, the scripts were deposited in .py format.

-１．Scanpy_functions_v03262021.ipynb
+Including:

-The script contains sub-processing functions calling Scanpy package.
+1. The script contains sub-processing functions calling Scanpy package.

-2.

-The script used in this study to process the Cellranger and Velocyto loom file.
+2. The scripts used in this study to process the Cellranger and Velocyto loom file.

-3.

-The script used to generate the figures illustrated in the manuscript.
+3.The scripts used to generate the figures illustrated in the manuscript.